NetBIOS over TCP/IP

 NetBIOS over TCP/IP (NBT, or sometimes NetBT) is a networking protocol that allows legacy computer applications relying on the NetBIOS API to be used on modern TCP/IP networks.

 NetBIOS was developed in the early 1980s, targeting very small networks (about a dozen computers).
-Some applications still use NetBIOS, and do not scale well in today's networks of hundreds of computers when NetBIOS is run over NBF.
-When properly configured, NBT allows those applications to be run on large TCP/IP networks (including the whole Internet, although that is likely to be subject to security problems) without change.
+Some applications still use NetBIOS, and do not scale well in today's networks of hundreds of computers when NetBIOS is run over the NetBIOS Frames protocol.
+When properly configured, NetBIOS over TCP/IP allows those applications to be run on large TCP/IP networks (including the whole Internet, although that is likely to be subject to security problems) without change.

-NBT is defined by the RFC 1001 and RFC 1002 standard documents.